Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 Sequence simulation is often used to test inference methods.
 -   **What could you learn by performing MCMC inference on a simulated data set?**
 -   **Combine the scripts to perform inference on simulated data.**

 Sequence simulation is also often used to assess *model adequacy*, i.e. to ask if my model can reproduce the important features of the empirical data set.
 -   **Based on a comparison of the empirical and simulated alignments, do you think that the JC model is adequate for this data set?**

-In the following tutorial, you will learn about more sophisticated models of sequence evolution.
+In the next tutorial, you will learn about more sophisticated models of sequence evolution.